-The hymns were selected from the hymnals his parents had collected over their lives as their churches replaced them.
-Plus, several additional religious songs important to them are included.
-This album is also largely in the style of ballad music.
+1. The hymns were selected from the hymnals his parents had collected over their lives as their churches had replaced them with newer hymnals.

-Mr. Goettee and Ms. Gerber-Salins were working with the traditional congregational hymns and songs they grew up with.
-Ms. Gerber-Salins was producer, vocal arranger on several hymns, audio engineer, and a significant duet partner on most numbers, in a mix of solo, duet, and multi-part harmony singing.
+Mr. Goettee and Ms. Gerber-Salins worked with the traditional congregational hymns and songs they grew up with.
+Ms. Gerber-Salins was producer, vocal harmony arranger on several hymns, audio engineer, and a significant duet partner on most numbers, in a mix of solo, duet, and multi-part harmony singing.
 Ms. Gerber-Salins' voice is part of most numbers, and she also sings the lead on her arrangement of Were You There.

-Phase II began the beginning of 2019, when David was again able to focus on completing this project.
+Phase II began the beginning of 2019, when David was able to focus on completing this project.
 David assumed the Producer rule, and Mr. Bill McElroy became Associate Producer, and recording engineer.

 In this album, all hymns and songs are public domain, except:

 The author and composer of Welcome Home gave permission for her song to be arranged and recorded as part of Hymns and Songs for Living.

 The composer of Welcome Home previously wrote several other religious songs.
 Planning is just beginning on how to create arrangements for each of them and record a small album presenting all her songs.

 The first simple, solo album David undertook was the private album project, Nostalgic Solos.
 It was ballads from the 1930's through WWII and a few decades afterward about values that make life worth living, including: love; loss; sorrow; bereavement, dedication; and needed social change.
 It used piano accompaniment for most, but a couple Karaoke tracks as well.